dlt-hub/dlt/QUICKSTART.md

 c.
 Inspect `schema.yml` that has been generated

-## 10. Try querying the Google BigQuery table
+## 10. Query the Google BigQuery table

 a.
 Run SQL code